ag0n1k/otus-adm/02-01/readme.md

 ### Task:

-Подготовить стенд на Vagrant как минимум с одним сервером. На этом сервере используя Ansible необходимо развернуть nginx со следующими условиями:
+Provision nginx to server with Ansible role:
-- необходимо использовать модуль yum/apt
+- use module yum/apt
-- конфигурационные файлы должны быть взяты из шаблона jinja2 с перемененными
+- use template with jinja2
-- после установки nginx должен быть в режиме enabled в systemd
+- after install nginx must be in enabled mode in systemd
-- должен быть использован notify для старта nginx после установки
+- use handler with notify for start nginx after install
-- сайт должен слушать на нестандартном порту - 8080, для этого использовать переменные в Ansible
-* Сделать все это с использованием Ansible роли

-Cчитается принятым, если:
-- предоставлен Vagrantfile и готовый playbook/роль ( инструкция по запуску стенда, если посчитаете необходимым )
-- после запуска стенда nginx доступен на порту 8080
-- при написании playbook/роли соблюдены перечисленные в задании условия
+- site listen on - 8080 port, use variable for that
+- \*Additional All made in Ansible role

 ### Description: